georgemarselis/homeworkdb/README.md

 # homeworkdb
 PEZ2015 homework

-Directly what's on the tin.
+What's on the tin.

+Software used for the ER-to-sql generator was "Sequel pro".
+Mac software.

 HOW TO RUN THIS MESS: